 In response to the call made by the MEC, uThukela district municipality has resuscitated its LED and Tourism forum.
 The Terms of reference were developed and adopted by Council in June 2016.
 The LED and Tourism forum is functional and it meets once quarterly.
 The Forum is adhred to the approved TOR.
 There is a great improvement with stakeholder participating especially from the family of municipalities, private sector, sector departments as well as the Chambers in the district.
-The last LED and Tourism Forum meeting was held virtual on the 29 November 2022.
+The last LED and Tourism Forum meeting was held on the 28 March 2023.